- The customer has headquarters in the US with over 30 branch offices across the United States and other countries.

 In essence, DMVPN will allow this customer to connect all their remote offices together using any type of connection.
 This means that we can use internet connections such as cable, DSL, etc, as the WAN medium as opposed to the more expensive options such as T1.

-With DMVPN, the customer can actually save money by canceling all their point-to-point T1s, and frame-relay circuits.
-Using the internet, the remote sites would establish a DMVPN tunnel to the headquarters, which then allows each remote site to dynamically build a secure VPN tunnel with other remote sites.
+With DMVPN, our customer saved money by canceling all their point-to-point T1s and expensive WAN circuits.
+Using the internet, the remote sites established a DMVPN tunnel to the headquarters.
+DMVPN technology allows each remote site to dynamically build a secure VPN tunnel with other remote sites.
 We implemented a dual DMVPN hub topology to add redundancy to the design.

 The WAN architecture includes the following:

-- Cisco ISR 4451 routers as the hub routers.
+- Cisco ASR routers as the hub routers.

 - We deployed 2 routers at each remote location for redundancy purposes.